samschaf/team_Methylhomies/README.md

 Discussion
 ------------

 Our project analyzed different normalization methods to show that cell type has an effect on methylation and when comparing regions with varying cell type proportions performing this cell type correction is needed to determine regions of differential methylation that are independant of cell type.
 Differential methylated regions independant of cell type that our analysis found include: TRAK1, ERCC5, METTL21EP, RGS6, WSCD1, among others.
+Previous work has shown that methylation in certain brain regions may play a role in the development of Alzheimers disease.
+Correcting for cell type may be a critical step in determining genes that are differentially methylated between brain regions and could be further used to compare between healthy and diseased invididuals [13](https://github.com/STAT540-UBC/team_Methylhomies/blob/master/background_information/README.md).
+For example [RGS6](http://www.genecards.org/cgi-bin/carddisp.pl?gene=RGS6) which was only found in our CETS analysis has been linked to Alzheimers disease.

 Deliverables